How Much Sauerkraut Should I Eat Daily

 Foods With Probiotic Health Benefits

-Other fermented foods such as probiotic yogurts and Kefir also provide opportunities to look after your gut health in a similar way to sauerkraut.
+Other fermented foods such as probiotic yogurts and Kefir also provide opportunities to look after your gut health, similar to sauerkraut.

 Having probiotic foods like sauerkraut, yogurt, and Kefir within your diet will help reduce your risk of common infections such as UTIs, common colds, and flu.
 To experience the continued benefits, include probiotic health foods within your day-to-day diet.